Permanent time observation in the United States: 2015–2022: Proposals and laws for the introduction of year-round DST

+2022–2025: Sunshine Protection Act

-In 2022, the United States Senate passed a bill to make Daylight Saving Time permanent.
-If enacted, this bill would take effect starting in November 2023.
+In 2022, the United States Senate passed the Sunshine Protection Act to make daylight saving time permanent; the bill failed in the House and expired at the end of the year.
 The American Academy of Sleep Medicine has opposed the Sunshine Protection Act and called instead for permanent standard time, a position supported by the American College of Chest Physicians and the World Sleep Society, among others.